What are the keywords and key phrases you need on your resume?

 4. Find the right keywords

-The best place to find keyword ideas are in the job description itself.
+The best place to find the right resume keyword ideas are in the job description itself.
 Look for both hard and soft skills that are desired in the job description and include those on your resume.

-As we mentioned above, you want to customize each resume to the job listing.
-Find the keywords in the listing and use them naturally throughout your resume.
+As we mentioned above, you want to customize each resume to the job listing to increase your chances of being seen.
+Find the best keywords in the listing and use them naturally throughout your resume.

 Keyword optimization on your resume and cover letter is an underutilized way to get your resume noticed.
 The use of these automated resume scanners has skyrocketed, and job seekers need to adapt by writing resumes differently.
 If you need more help, check out our service page with our packages and prices.